Adetoyebamise/iCodeacademy/README.md

 programming language, gave me the basic tools and knowledge on how to carry on my programmong journey within the space of a week.

  Tools

- Collaboration tools : Slack, Git..
+ Collaboration tools : Slack, Git,..

+ Database Management Tools

+ Mongodb